TeamBasedInquiryLearning/linear-algebra/README.md

 See `facilitator-notes.pdf` for more information on implementing these materials in your classroom.

+## Local sectioning
+For developers and/or instructors who would like to partition the slides into sections without changing the repository, run the following commands:
+`git update-index --assume-unchanged tex/modules/*/index.tex` `git update-index --assume-unchanged pdf/course-slides-sectioned.pdf`

+Then, you can edit `tex/modules/*/index.tex` as you like to include different activities in different sections; resulting changes will be built to `pdf/course-slides-sectioned.pdf`.

 ## Development

 All source files are located within `./tex`.
 These files are designed